Xylambda/Data-Structures-Algorithms/README.md

 ## Why does this repository exist?
 This repository contains the syllabus for the subject Data Structures and Algorithms I took in Computer Science at UPV.
 I used it to track the subject.

+## Are the implementations recursive or iterative?
+You can find both, but I tend to solve things iteratively for obvious reasons.

 ## Is it complete?
 No, the algorithms part got lost, and I am planning to write everything in a more elegant language like Python or C#, but it is not a priority.

-## Are the implementation recursive or iterative?
-You can find both, but I tend to solve things iteratively for obvious reasons.
+You can find the repository structure below:

 ## Course
 ### Linear Abstract Data Types